crispyrusk/cuda_caffe/README.md

 sudo apt-get install nvidia-modprobe
 ```

 Some issues have been reported with AWS GPU instances with the latest drivers.
 In such cases, it is recommeded to install drivers that are stable with CUDA 7.0.
-Alternatively, you can also use a prebuilt AMI with a stable driver and CUDA installation, such as ami-763a311e[https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-763a311e] (https://github.com/BVLC/caffe/wiki/Caffe-on-EC2-Ubuntu-14.04-Cuda-7).
+Alternatively, you can also use a prebuilt AMI with a stable driver and CUDA installation, such as [ami-763a311e](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-763a311e) (https://github.com/BVLC/caffe/wiki/Caffe-on-EC2-Ubuntu-14.04-Cuda-7).

 Once you have a stable driver setting on the ec2 instance, you can follow the Docker and NVIDIA-Docker installation from above to install docker, and then clone the cuda_caffe repo.

+## Docker options for running Jupyter-Notebook within the container

+Jupyter-Notebook is a convenient browser-based development tool for quick prototyping for data applications (http://jupyter.org/).
+Jupyter-Notebook is packaged with the anaconda python packaged in the docker image built using cuda_caffe.